On $\tau$-tilting modules over trivial extensions of gentle tree algebras: Acknowledgements

 \section{Acknowledgements}

 The authors thank Professor Osamu Iyama for his insightful suggestions when the second author was visiting Nagoya University.
 Qi Wang would also like to thank Toshitaka Aoki for many helpful discussions.
+Qi Wang was partially supported by the JSPS Grant-in-Aid for JSPS Fellows \text{20J10492}.
+Yingying Zhang was supported by the NSFC (Grant No. 12201211) and the China Scholarship Council (Grant No. 202109710002).